Ultra (Depeche Mode album): Gahan's heart attack and arrest

+"It changed the whole way I felt.
+I was sick of hurting everybody around me.
+I didn't want to lose my son.
+I didn't want him to grow up wondering why his dad killed himself.
+All that hit harder and harder.
+And suddenly I got it.
+There was hope.
+I could change.
+I could have a choice."

+Los Angeles sessions

+After a four-week stay at Exodus, Gahan was released into a court-ordered "sober living house" where he continued his recovery.
+During this time, he started working with Simenon and the band to continue recording tracks for Ultra.
+Said Fletcher, Gahan "did come good in the end.
+He gave up drugs and drink, got all his vocals done.
+He got himself together, basically."

+Abbey Road sessions and mixing

+Final recording for the album, including some of Gahan's vocals, were completed at Abbey Road in London between November and December 1996, where the album was mixed.
+With many breaks between sessions, recording for Ultra took thirteen months.

+Additional musicians

+Additional musicians brought in to record the album included Danny Cummings on percussion for "Useless" and "Freestate", Victor Indrizzo on percussion for "Barrel of a Gun" and "It's No Good", Jaki Liebezeit on percussion for "The Bottom Line", Keith Le Blanc on drums on "Useless", and BJ Cole for pedal steel guitar on "The Bottom Line".
+Their performances were sampled and edited; no guest musician played all the way through any track.

+Content

 Lyrically, much of the album was inspired by the turmoil the band had faced throughout the 1990s.
-Martin Gore said that the opening track "Barrel of a Gun" is about realising that you do not have to fit someone else's view of the world.
+Gore said that the opening track "Barrel of a Gun" is about realising that you do not have to fit someone else's view of the world.
 The demo version is similar in feel to the final version, although it was recreated from scratch.
 The drum pattern was cut up from a loop and re-sequenced, as Gore did not want to use an unedited drum loop, but also felt that loops can provide an "immediate atmosphere".

 Musically, the band explored many sounds within the realms of alternative rock but with larger electronic and trip-hop influences.
 The band also felt that they wanted to do something different since Alan Wilder had left the band.
-Tim Simenon served as the album's sole producer, who had previously created two remixes for the limited 12" release of the live version of "Everything Counts" with Mark Saunders.
-He had also been a large fan of the band's music as far back as their appearance on Some Bizzare Album in 1981 with the track "Photographic".
-As Gore and Gahan were impressed with Gavin Friday's 1995 album Shag Tobacco, which he had produced, Daniel Miller arranged for him to meet with the band.

 "Sister of Night", "Useless" and "Insight" were the first demos to have been written.
 The band played these demos to Simenon when they met, and despite their simplicity he was impressed.
 Upon hearing the demo of "It's No Good", he considered it to be a classic Depeche Mode song.
 While the project started out as a small set of songs, it eventually evolved into a full album.

-Gahan continued to struggle with his heroin addiction during the early months of the album's production.
-He rarely turned up to scheduled sessions, and when he did, it would take weeks to get any vocals recorded; one six-week session at Electric Lady in New York produced just one usable vocal (for "Sister of Night"), and even that was pieced together from multiple takes.
-Gore was forced to contemplate breaking the band up and considered releasing the songs he had written as a solo album.
-In mid-1996, after his near-fatal overdose, Gahan entered a court-ordered drug rehabilitation program to battle his addiction to cocaine and heroin.
-Recording sessions continued after he came out of rehab; according to Simenon, he sang "Barrel of a Gun" as if nothing had happened.
-Mixing of the album took place at Abbey Road in London, between November and December 1996.